-If your or someone you love is deaf or has hearing loss, October is a good month to have a discussion about fire safety.
+If you or someone you love is deaf or has hearing loss, October is a good month to have a discussion about fire safety.
 Here's a checklist of things you can do to make sure everyone in your family — regardless of their ability to hear — can get out of the house safely in the event of a fire.

 According to the National Safety Council (NCS), there were 3,100 unintentional deaths related to fire in 2010.
 Fires are the fourth highest cause of accidental death in the United States and most house fires occur during the night when people are asleep.
 As the weather turns cooler, the risk of fire in the home increases.
-Of course the best way to survive a home fire is to not have one in the first place.
+Of course, the best way to survive a home fire is to not have one in the first place.
 Take a look around your home and make sure:

 Have the right equipment

-Smoke alarms: Smoke alarms safe lives; however, since traditional models emit high-pitched, 60 decibel sounds when they're activated, they aren't effective for those who are deaf or have hearing loss.
+Smoke alarms: Smoke alarms save lives; however, since traditional models emit high-pitched, 60 decibel sounds when they're activated, they aren't effective for those who are deaf or have hearing loss.
 Fortunately, most major smoke alarm companies offer devices which use a different method to alert individuals to the danger in their home.
 These alerting devices include: strobe light smoke alarms, which have flashing lights strong enough to wake a sleeping person, also include vibration notification appliances which shake your bed or pillow.
 Other models have louder, lower pitched alarms to alert those who cannot hear high pitched sounds.
 These different devices are especially important for nighttime when individuals typically do not wear their hearing aids.

-According to Susanne Jones, customer support specialist for Healthy Hearing, studies show that almost all adults with normal hearing wake up within 32 seconds of the start of a traditional 3100 Hz alarms.
+According to Susanne Jones, customer support manager for Healthy Hearing, studies show that almost all adults with normal hearing wake up within 32 seconds of the start of a traditional 3100 Hz alarms.
 That's within the three minute time frame fire safety professionals say you have to exit a burning house safely.

 "Only about half of the adults who are hard of hearing wake up to a standard 3100 Hz smoke alarm signal," she said.
 "This is especially concerning for people who have hearing loss and live by themselves.
-It puts them at a unacceptable risk of injury or death due to a house fire."
+It puts them at an unacceptable risk of injury or death due to a house fire."